mirationInsightPreprocessing/UcmBatCsvTarAndCdrPreProcessingScript/README.md

 ](https://www.cisco.com/c/en/us/support/docs/unified-communications/bulk-administration-tool/200596-Bulk-Configure-Changes-with-Import-Expor.html#anc7).

 Once this tar file has been generated and is available locally, the `csvftar.py` script should then be used to regenerate the tar file containing *only* the data needed for migration.
 This new tar file should then be uploaded to the Webex Calling Migration Tool in the Control Hub.

 - You can use this script when you need to decrease the tar file size because the size for migration is 350 MB.
 This is achieved by removing not required columns.
-- You can use this script when you need to filter the records based on a specific column, for example, particular device pool
+- You can use this script when you need to filter the records based on a specific column, for example, a particular device pool
 - Follow [cdrfgzip](cdrfgzip/README.md) for Syntax and example test cases. you can find the sample files in the script directory.

 ### preprocess Call detail records (CDR'S) File using the [cdrfgzip](cdrfgzip/README.md) script